How does this medication work? What will it do for me?

 Neuromuscular disorders: People with myasthenia gravis (an autoimmune disorder that causes muscle weakness) should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Sun sensitivity: People who take ofloxacin are more likely to suffer from sunburn.
-While taking ofloxacin, be careful if you must spend time in the sun.
-Avoid sun and use a sunscreen with a minimum SPF 15.
+While taking ofloxacin, avoid spending time in the sun and when you do, use a sunscreen with a minimum SPF 15.
 Stop taking the medication if sun sensitivity occurs.

 Tendinitis: Ofloxacin may increase the chance of tendon injury.
-Injury occurs more commonly for people who are also taking corticosteroid medications.
-If there is any new pain in the tendons, stop taking ofloxacin, avoid physical exercise, and contact your doctor as soon as possible.
+This occurs more commonly for people who are also taking corticosteroid medications, however it can happen to anyone who takes ofloxacin.
+If you notice any new pain in the tendons, stop taking ofloxacin, avoid physical exercise, and contact your doctor as soon as possible.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, stop taking it and contact your doctor immediately.